XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 - ACME sets aside money that is issued in the XRP Ledger.
 ACME can query the XRP Ledger to see who holds its tokens at any time.
 There are several ways ACME may do this:
     - ACME may create a XRP Ledger collateral account in ACME's system of record.
     - ACME can store the funds allocated to the XRP Ledger in a separate bank account.
-    - If ACME is a cryptocurrency exchange, ACME can create a separate wallet to hold the funds allocated to the XRP Ledger, as publicly-verifiable proof to customers that the issuer is solvent.
+    - If ACME is a cryptocurrency exchange, ACME can create a separate wallet to hold the funds allocated to the XRP Ledger, as publicly-verifiable proof to customers that the issuer is solvent. <!-- STYLE_OVERRIDE: wallet -->
 - ACME should control two separate XRP Ledger addresses.
 See [Issuing and Operational Addresses](issuing-and-operational-addresses.html) for details.
     - ACME must enable the [Default Ripple Flag](#default-ripple) on its issuing address for customers to send and receive its tokens.
 - Alice must create an accounting relationship (trust line) from her XRP Ledger address to ACME's issuing address.
 She can do this from any XRP Ledger client application as long as she knows ACME's issuing address.